iul1an/vdbench-tests/README.md

 | master   | Master node, the tests will be initiated from this node  |
 | worker1  | Worker node, this node will actually run the tests       |
 | worker2  | Worker node, this node will actually run the tests       |

+We assume the following:
+* Java is installed on all machines and we have enough memory for the [Vdbench's Java HEAP](https://github.com/iul1an/vdbench-tests/blob/master/vdbench/vdbench#L39)
+* we export a shared fs volume and we mount it on both worker1 and worker2 as /vdbench

 We setup passwordless SSH access between the master and the workers by running the following commands on the master node: